-The practice had a reception area, patient waiting areas and a suite of consultation and treatment rooms.
-We saw that the waiting areas were large enough to accommodate patients with wheelchairs and prams and allowed for easy access to the treatment and consultation rooms.
+The practice had a reception area, patient waiting area and a suite of consultation and treatment rooms.
+We saw that the waiting area was large enough to accommodate patients with wheelchairs and prams and allowed for easy access to the treatment and consultation rooms.
 There were also facilities to support the administrative needs of the practice.